cvickery/scrollable_tables/README.md

 ## The Problem Being Addressed

-Spreadsheets typically have a “freeze” option so that certain rows and/or columns remain visible when the user scrolls through the sheet.
+Spreadsheets typically have a freeze option so that certain rows and/or columns remain visible when the user scrolls through the sheet.
 HTML tables optionally include _thead_ and _tbody_ elements for grouping header rows and body rows, and it is possible to make the body rows scroll while keeping the header rows in place, but when this is done, the widths of the header columns and body